Welcome to the Trainer Academy breakdown of the cheapest personal training certifications.

 Prices listed are non-promotional, full-price, non-member prices.

-They use the OPT model (Optimum Performance Training) model for program design and exercise prescription, which is what they are usually most well known for.
-This model isn’t necessarily different from other personal training models of exercise programming and prescription.
-It’s just that the OPT model is a specific version of programming that NASM endorses.
-Many other certification programs out there will present you with a very open ended prescription model, which can be hard for new trainers to effectively make sense of and use.
 NASM goes with a more narrow approach so that there is less room for error when you start practicing.
 This will serve to make you more effective early in your career, since you will avoid some of the programming mistakes that other new trainers make.
 The OPT model specifically takes you through a comprehensive and progressive training program that covers stabilization, strength endurance, hypertrophy, maximal strength, and power.

 Additionally, NASM includes special population and behavioral instruction, along with basic business skills you might need in your career.
 These are all points that major certifying bodies touch on in some way.
-But it is important to note that NASM covers each of these areas adequately, and doesn’t allow one to severely lag behind the others.
+But it is important to note that NASM covers each of these areas adequately, and doesnโt allow one to severely lag behind the others.
 As a result, it is a pretty well rounded certification.

-Similar to most other personal training certifications out there, the NASM personal trainer certification does not cover nutrition in much depth, unless you are specifically getting their NASM Nutrition Certification.
 This is because nutrition is often considered tangential to personal training practice, rather than an active part of it.
-It’s important for personal trainers to be able to accurately respond to client questions about nutrition, but personal trainers should always refer clients to the appropriate dietetics professionals when clients need nutritional support outside of the personal trainer’s scope of practice.
-If you decide to get NASM’s Nutrition Certification, you will expand your scope of practice a bit, allowing you to help clients with nutrition more than you otherwise would have been able to.
+Itโs important for personal trainers to be able to accurately respond to client questions about nutrition, but personal trainers should always refer clients to the appropriate dietetics professionals when clients need nutritional support outside of the personal trainerโs scope of practice.
+I

 The biggest downside to NASM is that their OPT model is narrow, contrasted to the open ended approach of other organizations.
 As mentioned earlier, this is a strength in some ways.
 But it also is a downside, since it can be hard to adapt the model when you become a more advanced trainer.
 Being able to problem solve program design needs in an open ended way sets you up to make nuanced and well informed programming decisions later in your career.
 This can be a bit harder with the OPT model.